 - Enjoy Highland classics like Loch Ness, Urquhart Castle, Ben Nevis and the Caledonian Canal

 - Learn about the history and culture of the region from a Scottish guide

-Head into the Scottish Highlands and follow in the footsteps of Harry Potter and jump on board the Hogwarts Express for an unforgettable journey.
+Head into the Scottish Highlands, follow Harry Potter’s footsteps and jump on board the Hogwarts Express for an unforgettable journey.

 - Ride the Jacobite steam train ride (the Hogwarts Express) from Fort William to Mallaig

-- Scottish Highlands highlights: The Great Glen, Eileen Dolan Castle, Loch Ness and Glencoe
+- Scottish Highlands highlights: The Great Glen, Eileen Dolan Castle, Loch Ness, Glencoe and Rannoch Moor

 - The Isle of Skye highlights: Quiraing, the Old Man of Storr, the cascading waterfalls of Kilt Rock and Dunvegan Castle